php/policies/coding-standards-and-naming.rst

 From: `Class Naming RFC <https://wiki.php.net/rfc/class-naming>`_

+**Editor’s note: Parts of this RFC have been superseded by the “Casing of acronyms in class and method names” section**

 The PHP coding standard does not cover how class names should be written.
 This leads to friction within the userland community that is now largely following the `standard recommendation PSR-1 <http://www.php-fig.org/psr/psr-1/>`_.